 Rosa Glauca Pourr.
 Rosehip

 The next seed head was the Rosa Glauca Pourr. rosehip, …not a seed head I hear you say!
 Well it is a seed head but this time the seeds inside the rosehip are injested by birds or they rot on the plant and fall to the ground eventually.
 The hip contains quite a few seeds inside it’s skin.
-My rosehip was turning dark red and black and drying out hence the crinkled surface.
+This rosehip was turning dark red and black and drying out hence the crinkled surface.
 It was hard to keep the highlights as the crinkled areas were very small.
 My favourite part were the sepals, wonderfully curly and spikey!
 I used a lot of colours and tones for this piece.

 Iris sanguinea seed head

 Honesty…. this is very tricky to paint!
 It has such subtle tones all over and needs perfect highlights to keep it looking shiny.
 Again I used the same colours to make my neutral tones which were very watered down, as below.
-Honesty is papery thin and made up of three layers.
+An Honesty seed head is papery thin and made up of three layers.
 In between each layer sit the seeds and the whole thing pops open to let the seeds drop out.

 Here’s a little video of the beginnings: